BreakerOfStems/DebianLiveBuilder/README.md

 You MUST install live-boot, systemd-sysv and a linux kernel.
 To find this use "apt-cache search linux-image" in the "chroot" phase.

+Requirements:

+The following packages are required; debootstrap syslinux isolinux squashfs-tools genisoimage memtest86+ rsync However, the script does attempt to install them for you.

 Usage:

 sudo bash dlbuilder.sh